United States House Committee on Energy and Commerce: Subcommittees

 To manage the wide variety of issues it encounters, the committee relies on the front-line work of six subcommittees, one more than during the 111th Congress.
-During the 111th Congress, Chairman Henry Waxman combined the traditionally separate energy and environment subcommittees into a single subcommittee.
-New Chairman Fred Upton restored them as separate subcommittees at the start of the 112th Congress, and they have been retained to this day.
+During the 111th Congress, Henry Waxman combined the traditionally separate energy and environment subcommittees into a single subcommittee.
+Fred Upton restored them as separate subcommittees at the start of the 112th Congress, and they have been retained to this day.